-In order to better understand the origins of our high inequality estimates, we compare on Figures 11a-11b-11c the results obtained with our benchmark national income series (combining survey data, national accounts, income tax and wealth data), the results obtained with the fiscal income series (ignoring the wealth correction, which as one can see plays a relatively minor role) and the results obtained with the survey data alone.
-Here we distinguish between the survey income series obtained with different country-level average incomes (anchored on observed country-level per adult national incomes) and the survey income series simulated by assuming fixed country-level average incomes (thereby neutralizing the impact of between-country inequality).
-As one see, both the within-country inequality effect (fiscal data correction) and the between-country inequality effect play an important role in accounting for the very high inequality estimates.
+In order to better understand the origins of our high inequality estimates, we compare in Figure 5b the results obtained for our benchmark national income series (combining survey data, national accounts, income tax and wealth data), the results obtained with the fiscal income series (ignoring the wealth correction, which plays a relatively minor role), and the results obtained with the survey data alone.
+Here we distinguish between the survey income series obtained with different country-level average incomes (anchored on observed country-level per adult national incomes), and the survey income series simulated by assuming fixed country-level average incomes (thereby neutralizing the impact of between-country inequality).
+Both the within-country inequality effect (fiscal data correction), and the between-country inequality effect play an important role in accounting for the very high inequality estimates.

-Finally, we have also simulated what would have been the evolution of income inequality in the Middle East over the 1990-2016 if within-country inequality had remained fixed at the observed 1990 level.
-As one can see from Figures 12a-12b, the evolution of total inequality at the level of the Middle East taken as a whole would have been virtually the same, with declining inequality between 1990 and 2010 and rising inequality since 2010.
+Finally, we have also simulated what would the evolution of income inequality in the Middle East have been over the 1990-2016 if within-country inequality had remained fixed at the observed 1990 level.
+Figure 5c shows that the evolution of the top 10% share at the level of the Middle East would have been virtually the same, declining between 1990 and 2010, and rising since 2010.
 This shows that our estimates are mostly driven by the evolution of between-country inequality.

-This is partly due to the fact that we do not have survey data for all years (see Table 2), so that for some countries our inequality estimates display very little time variations (and in some cases no time variation at all).
+This is partly due to the fact that we do not have survey data for all years (Table 2), so that for some countries our inequality estimates display very little time variations (and in some cases no time variation at all).
 This is also due to the fact that even in countries with several surveys over the period, we observe limited variations in income inequality, and these variations tend to compensate each other.
-For instance, surveys indicate that income inequality declined somewhat in Turkey between 2003 and 2007, but then rose between 2007 and 2016; inequality increased in Lebanon between 2005 and 2008 and then stabilized; inequality declined in Egypt between 1999 and 2010, but then rose between 2010 and 2015; inequality increased in the UAE between 1998 and 2009 according to the top 10% income share (but declined according to the top 1% income share); inequality increased according to both indicators in Qatar between 2007 and 2012; and so on (see Table 3).
+For instance, surveys indicate that income inequality declined somewhat in Turkey between 2003 and 2007, but then rose between 2007 and 2016; inequality increased in Lebanon between 2005 and 2008 and then stabilized; inequality declined in Egypt between 1999 and 2010, but then rose between 2010 and 2015; inequality increased in the UAE between 1998 and 2009 according to the top 10% income share (but declined according to the top 1% income share); inequality increased according to both indicators in Qatar between 2007 and 2012; and so on (Table 3).